 Zombie, or fake, accounts also may be singularly programmed with AI to like, share and even comment, depending on their design.
 However, Manipulation Service Providers (MSP) routinely sell these accounts, often termed bots, to perform basic tasks on social media.

-These zombies also make headlines related to election tampering, polarizing social agenda setting, and premeditated fake news.
-Most recently, in September, Facebook came under fire for how closely it should monitor for zombie accounts after an FBI tip led to the removal of fake accounts, groups and Instagram profiles run by a...wait for it...US-based PR firm.
+These zombies have made headlines related to election tampering, polarizing social agenda setting, and premeditated fake news.
+In September 2020, Facebook came under fire for how closely it should monitor for zombie accounts after an FBI tip led to the removal of fake accounts, groups and Instagram profiles run by a...wait for it...U.S.-based PR firm.

 To frame up the zombie problem, in Nov 2019 the NATO Strategic Communication Center of Excellence tested the ability of Facebook, Instagram, Twitter and Youtube to identify and remove this kind of manipulation on their platforms.
 The group proceeded to create zombie accounts by purchasing comments, views, and likes.
 For about 300 EUR ($353.00) they were able to purchase 3,530 comments, 25,750 likes, 20,000 views, and 5,100 followers.
 In its followup report, the test of social platforms' anti-bot protocols determined that four weeks after purchase, 4 in 5 of the zombie accounts were still online.